-Although well received by critics, the debut album by Leicester band Diesel Park West never made it to the top of the charts.
+Although well received by critics, the debut album by Diesel Park West, a rock band from Leicester (UK), never made it to the top of the charts.
 It wasn't for lack of an appealing title: released in 1989, Shakespeare, Alabama conjures up an imaginary town in America's Deep South, incongruously named after the 17th-century English playwright.

 Firstly, in a general sense.
 In Britain as elsewhere in Europe, the Age of Discovery swept away old certainties, replacing them with the promise of the new, the lure of the exotic.
 It’s no coincidence Shakespeare named his theatre The Globe.